 Funeral services for Pete Ray, 77, Lugoff, will be held Thursday at 3:00 p.m. at El-Bethel Faith Community Church, with burial to follow in Pine Grove Baptist Church Cemetery.
 The Rev. Joe Stines and Rev. Todd Horton will officiate.
 The family will receive friends Wednesday from 6-8 p.m. at Powers Funeral Home.

 The Camden Bulldog Club will sponsor Meet the Bulldogs on Monday, Aug.
 25 at 6:30 p.m. in the Commons area of the gym.

-Mrs. Cora Niland, 87, of 304 Doby Street, Camden, South Carolina passed on Thursday, August 14, 2014.
-Funeral arrangements are incomplete and will be announced at a later date by Haile's Funeral Home.
+Mrs. Cora Williams Niland, 87, of 304 Doby Street, Camden, SC, passed on Thursday, August 14, 2014, at Springdale Healthcare Center, in Camden, SC.

 Funeral services for Teresa Gail "Terri" Rodgers, 56, will be held Saturday at 11:00 a.m. at Powers Funeral Home, Lugoff, S.C.
 The Rev. Marvin Jones will officiate.
 The family will receive friends Friday from 6-8 p.m. at the funeral home.